kuwarpj/offline-first-note-app/README.md

 Notes created or edited offline are synced via POST or PUT requests.
 Notes marked as deleted offline are removed from the server via DELETE calls.
 Notes created offline use a temporary ID prefixed with offline-.
-If a note is created and then deleted offline, it will not be synced to the server.
+If a note is created offline and then deleted offline, it will not be synced to the server.